-The short version?
-How about providing high quality, repeatable, efficient hollow 3D casting that's considerably faster and far less labour-intensive than laying up by hand or slush casting?
+The short version: provide high quality, repeatable, efficient hollow 3D casting that's considerably faster and far less labour-intensive than laying up by hand or slush casting.

 Rotacasters have become one of the most cost-effective tools for the props and prototyping industries, saving production time, materials and the labour costs of highly skilled personnel.